Senam Okudzeto

-Senam Okudzeto, PhD, PhD (born 1972) is an American and British artist and educator who lives and works in Basel, London, and New York City.
+Senam Okudzeto (born 1972) is an American and British artist and educator who lives and works in Basel, London, and New York City.

 Life and work

 Okudzeto was born in Chicago, to an American mother and Ghanaian father and grew up between London, Chicago and Lagos.
 She received a bachelor's degree from the Slade School of Fine Art in 1995 and a master's degree from the Royal College of Art in 1997.
 Okudzeto continued with post-graduate studies in the Whitney Independent Study Program (ISP) at the Whitney Museum of American Art, the Radcliffe Institute for Advanced Studies, Harvard University and earned a doctorate in the field of Humanities and Cultural Studies from the London Consortium and Birkbeck, University of London in 2022.

 Her work incorporates writing, scholarly research and art practice within a wide range of mediums, including painting, film, installation and social sculpture to articulate her methodological practice of "Afro-Dada".
 It explores global connectivity, modernity, and the relationships between Africa, the diasporas, and the rest of the world.
 Her work forges narrative connections between unexpected vectors, an ongoing exploration of identity politics, material culture and critical responses to previously overlooked socio-economic and political histories.
 Her installations are designed to represent forgotten or unnoticed forms of material and architectural culture as carriers of lost or hidden histories, especially stories about the genesis of contemporary West Africa and its diaspora.
 Interwoven into these broader themes are ideas such as economics as an archive of social relations and readings of Lacan in relation to race, performance and the gendered body.
 Okudzeto's practice locates unexpected juxtapositions in the material culture of post-independence West Africa's modernist narratives and her identity as a West African who is also a European and of U.S. American descent.